vimeo/psalm/docs/annotating_code/docblock_type_syntax.md

 # Docblock Type Syntax

 ## Atomic types

 Atomic types are the basic building block of all type information used in Psalm.
+Multiple atomic types can be combined, either with [union types](#union-types) or [intersection types](#intersection_types).
 Psalm allows many different sorts of atomic types to be expressed in docblock syntax:

 ### [Scalar types](type_syntax/scalar_types.md)